 The Neo-Steinitz is an improvement on the Steinitz Defense.
 The Steinitz Defense is when Black answers the Ruy Lopez with 3...d6 instead of 3...a6.
 The problem with this is it allows White to take over the center.

 The Neo-Steinitz is the solution to this problem with 3...a6 4.Ba4 inserted into it.
 Now if White plays d4 threatening d5 to attack the pinned Knight Black simply plays ...b5 breaking the pin.

-When the Bishop retreats Black just plays ...Na5 and can take the trade off the Bishop at any time of his choosing.
+When the Bishop retreats Black just plays ...Na5 and can trade off the Bishop at any time of his choosing.
 This is an opening with tactical possibilities for both sides.
 It is also positionally playable for both.

 The Siesta Variation has a deceptive name because it's the deadliest line in the Neo-Steinitz.
 The move 5...f5 is played to undermine White's center.
 When White takes on f5 Black develops a Bishop with the recapture.